Reaksoft/docs-2.4.4/sources/deployment/updating.md

 # cd /opt/upd/2.4.4.sp2/bin
 # ./update_war.sh
 ```

+Upon successful update, check the version again to confirm on the update.

 ** NOTE: It is recommended to wait for few minutes while the changes take place and
 Gluu Server CE can be used.**